 Intended outcome Success criteria Writing At the end of KS2 66% to achieve expected standard for genre and GPS.
 KS1 100% in writing.
-Introduce home learning club with face to face support with teachers for the most vulnerable.
 Reading At the end of KS2 66% to achieve expected standard for genre and GPS.
 KS1 100% in writing.
 In EYFS 100% in reading.
 To improve attendance across the disadvantaged children.
-Continue to work with Ella Richardson, Early help advisor, to monitor attendance.
-To sustained attendance by
+Ensure that pp pupils with low attendance stay for home learning club.
+Children's attendance to be above 97%

-2024-25 for all pupils so less school is missed.
-To increase funding in positive play to improve well-being.
 Memory Modelled scaffolded visual support planned and sessions 8.40-9 and 9-9.30 for keep up.
 Auditory processing games.
 Maths At the end of KS2 66% to achieve expected standard for genre and GPS.
 KS1 100% in writing.
 Enrichment Children exposed to trips and sports clubs.